 2. dsregcmd /join

-While typically Group Policy or Intune handles device registration automatically, you can attempt to initiate an Azure AD join manually using /join
+While typically Group Policy or Intune handles device registration automatically, you can attempt to initiate an Azure AD join manually using /join.

 dsregcmd.exe /join